202C-Pilot/202C-Master-Course/forums-writing-activities.md

 * Part Two, Sunday: Peer Feedback.
 Provide peer feedback on prompt responses.

-Although document plans can be tentative and contingenet, it's useful to workshop your ideas with peers, in order to get feedback on what you're thinking about doing and how you're imagining the document context.
+Although document plans can be tentative and contingent, it's useful to workshop your ideas with peers, in order to get feedback on what you're thinking about doing and how you're imagining the document context.
 The following prompts invite you to respond to the planning work of peers.
-Your goal as a reviewer is to help writers clarify and elaborate their plans and consider aspects they might be overlooking.
-Be an active reviewer with the goal of hed
+Your goal is to help peers clarify and elaborate their plans and consider aspects they might be overlooking.
+Be an active reviewer with the goal of helping peers improve their plans.

-1.
+1. Did your peer address
+2. What are the strenghts of the planning work?
-2.
+2. What are the weaknesses?
 3.
 4.

 ## Writing Workshop 5